Navigating the Alpha Jungle: An LLM-Powered MCTS Framework for Formulaic Factor Mining: Introduction

 Addressing the identified shortcomings necessitates innovative approaches.
-In this light, Large Language Models (LLMs) emerge as a promising direction, given their vast prior knowledge and strong reasoning capabilities which are well-suited for generating interpretable alphas—a potential demonstrated in analogous tasks like financial investment \cite{yu2024finmem} and code generation \cite{li2024rethinkmcts}.
-Drawing inspiration from advancements in LLM reasoning (e.g., Chain-of-Thought \cite{wei2022chain}, Tree-of-Thought \cite{yao2024tree}) and the efficacy of Monte Carlo Tree Search (MCTS) \cite{coulom2007monte,silver2016mastering} in enhancing LLM performance on complex problems \cite{zhang2024accessing}, we conceptualize alpha mining as an MCTS-driven tree search.
-Within this framework, each node in the tree represents a candidate alpha formula, facilitating the systematic exploration and refinement of the vast and complex alpha space.
+In this light, Large Language Models (LLMs) emerge as a promising direction, given their vast prior knowledge and strong reasoning capabilities which are well-suited for generating interpretable alphas—a potential demonstrated in analogous tasks like financial investment~\cite{yu2024finmem} and code generation~\cite{li2024rethinkmcts}.
+Drawing inspiration from advancements in LLM reasoning (e.g., Chain-of-Thought~\cite{wei2022chain}, Tree-of-Thought~\cite{yao2024tree}) and the efficacy of Monte Carlo Tree Search (MCTS)~\cite{coulom2007monte,silver2016mastering} in enhancing LLM performance on complex problems~\cite{zhang2024accessing}, we frame alpha mining as an MCTS-driven search problem.
+Within this framework, each node in the tree represents a candidate alpha formula, allowing for a systematic exploration and iterative refinement within the vast and complex alpha space.
+Figure~\ref{fig:pipeline} provides a high-level illustration of this entire pipeline.

 Unlike tasks such as mathematical derivation, where evaluating the contribution of intermediate steps towards the final solution is often challenging before the derivation is complete, alpha factor mining provides fine-grained feedback on each candidate alpha formula through backtesting.
 We leverage this detailed feedback to guide our search.
 We initiate the search with a LLM-generated alpha formula, as the root node of the search tree.
 Then we utilize the LLM to iteratively refine and improve the formulas, expanding the tree with new, potentially superior nodes.
 Furthermore, to mitigate the homogeneity of generated alpha formulas, we conduct frequent subtree mining on effective alphas and explicitly instruct the LLM to avoid using the most frequent subtrees during generation.
-Circumventing these frequent subtrees can enhance the search efficiency and alpha effectiveness.
+By explicitly diversifying the search away from these common motifs, our approach enhances search efficiency and improves the quality of discovered alphas.